 Rufus Reid, professional jazz bassist performs The Meddler with Zeljko Milicevic, Tony Krempa, and the String Orchestra.

-Our 3rd orchestra, the Philharmonia, is added with Tony Krempa as Conductor.
+Our 3rd group, Philharmonia Orchestra, is added with Tony Krempa as Conductor.
 John Kennedy, former OYO member, takes over the String Orchestra and becomes a key addition to OYO.

 Our 2nd group, String Orchestra , is created and Anthony Krempa is hired as its enthusiastic and inspiring Conductor.